Brand Names: Altace

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; severe stomach pain; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; severe stomach pain; difficult breathing; swelling of your face, lips, tongue, or throat.

-- feeling like you might pass out;
+- a light-headed feeling, like you might pass out;

-- jaundice (yellowing of the skin or eyes);
+- jaundice (yellowing of your skin or eyes);

-Less serious side effects may include:
+Common side effects may include:

-- dizziness, spinning sensation; or
+- cough; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.